mhalairt/poetry-lark/README.md

     $ poetry self add poetry-lark

-The plugin depends only on Lark and Poetry, but you can use Lark's extra features: `interegular` (if it is installed, Lark uses it to check for collisions, and warn about any conflicts that it can find) and `regex` (if you want to use the `regex` module instead of the `re` module).
+The plugin depends only on Lark and Poetry, but you can use Lark's extra features:

+- `interegular` (if it is installed, Lark uses it to check for collisions, and warn about any conflicts that it can find)
+- `regex` (if you want to use the `regex` module instead of the `re` module).

 ## Usage